Arbeidstilsynet/action-check-changes/README.md

 # Arbeidstilsynet/action-check-changes

-Action to check for changes to files since last successful workflow run.
+Action to check for changes to files.
+The main mode is automatically comparing since last successful workflow run.
+This action can also be used for basic comparison to a chosen `base-ref`, skipping the lookup of workflow runs.

 This action can be used for safe continuous delivery/deployment taking into consideration previous runs.

+Resolution order for base commit:

+1. `base-ref` if provided (resolved via `git rev-parse`, fetched if missing).
+2. Last successful run of `workflow-file` (explicit or auto-detected).
+3. Repository root (first) commit.

 ## Versioning